-The contents and procedures of the MoVo-LISA program are standardized and documented in a detailed curriculum published elsewhere.5 In the current study, the MoVo-LISA intervention was realized by 5 instructors (trained clinic staff: 1 psychologist and 4 physiotherapists) who were trained to conduct the program by the scientific project team during a 2-day seminary.
-MoVo-LISA consists of 5 components: first group meeting (6 patients per group), one-on-one interview, second group meeting, postal reminder (3 weeks after discharge) and short telephone contact (5 weeks after discharge).
-The first group meeting was scheduled 60 minutes and took place in the second week of the 3-week clinic stay.
-The one-on-one interview lasted 10 minutes per patient and took place at the end of the stay (last but 1 day before discharge).
+The contents and procedures of the MoVo-LISA program are standardized and documented in a detailed curriculum published elsewhere [5].
+In the current study, the MoVo-LISA intervention was realized by five instructors (trained clinic staff: one psychologist and four physiotherapists) who were trained to conduct the program by the scientific project team during a two-day seminary.
+MoVo-LISA consists of five components: first group meeting (6 patients per group), one-on-one interview, second group meeting, postal reminder (3 weeks after discharge) and short telephone contact (5 weeks after discharge).
+The first group meeting was scheduled 60 minutes and took place in the second week of the three-week clinic stay.
+The one-on-one interview lasted 10 minutes per patient and took place at the end of the stay (last but one day before discharge).
 The second group meeting was scheduled 90 minutes and took place on the very last day of the stay.

 In the first group meeting, each patient clarifies his/her health goals ("What are my personal health goals?
 What health condition do I want to reach?").
-In the next step, patients define what kind of action they would be ready to take to attain their health goals.
-For this purpose, patients are asked to collect several exercise ideas (eg, activities such as Nordic walking or swimming) in which they could see themselves taking part.
-After further deliberation patients finally choose their favorite exercise-ideally, they choose the exercise idea that they imagine they could implement into their daily routine in the long run.
-During the time span of about 7 days between the first group meeting and the one-on-one interview, patients are requested to transfer their favorite exercise idea into an exercise plan.
-This is done by answering the following
+In the next step, patients define what kind of action they would be ready to take in order to attain their health goals.
+For this purpose, patients are asked to collect several exercise ideas, e.g., activities such as Nordic walking or swimming, in which they could see themselves taking part.
+After further deliberation patients finally choose their favourite exercise - ideally, they choose the exercise idea that they imagine they could implement into their daily routine in the long run.
+During the time span of about seven days between the first group meeting and the one-on-one interview, patients are requested to transfer their favourite exercise idea into an exercise plan.
+This is done by answering the following questions in detail: Does the exercise idea meet my personal interests and dispositions (self-concordance)?
+Would the exercise idea be practical for me, i.e., would it fit into my daily family and job routine?
+Next, patients are asked to write out an exercise plan in detail by describing when, where and how they plan to perform the exercise (implementation intentions).
+Last, with support of physicians and physiotherapists, the exercise plan is reviewed with respect to its effectiveness in attaining the personal health goals.